 - Terminate a periodic tenancy after providing the landlord with the appropriate advance notice.

-Equally, the Residential Landlord and Tenant Act grants tenants certain responsibilities once they establish a lease with their landlord.
+Equally, the Virginia landlord-tenant law grants tenants certain responsibilities once they establish a lease with their landlord.
 The responsibilities include the following:

 - Keep the premises clean, sanitary, and in a habitable condition.